Is systems thinking science or poetry?

 Suppose I announce a theory and use it to recommend an action.

 If the action it succeeds, you may be suspicious, because success has a thousand fathers.

-If the action fails, the shaman will say you didn’t try hard enough, or unforeseeable phenomena got in the way.
+If the action fails, I may say you didn’t try hard enough, or unforeseeable phenomena got in the way.

-For instance, a guru may assert a debt crisis can be solved by accruing more debt (a de facto policy implemented today).
+E.g. a consultant may assert a debt crisis can be solved by accruing more debt (a de facto policy implemented today).

 Without evidence to support or contradict the policy, you can’t rationally argue for or against it.